Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 SINGLETON: Yeah.

 GROSS: My guests are three members of the band Ranky Tanky, which is also the name of their debut album.
-We'll talk more, and they'll play more music after a break.
+We'll talk more and they'll play more music after a break.
+And Ken Tucker will review the new album by Curtis Harding, a former backup singer for CeeLo Green.
 I'm Terry Gross, and this is FRESH AIR.

 (SOUNDBITE OF SONG, "TURTLE DOVE")